opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 - **Ingress**: Nginx Ingress routes HTTPS traffic to Nextcloud Service.
 - **Object Storage**: Nextcloud uses S3-compatible OBS as primary storage for user files.
 - **Database**: External MySQL RDS instance for data storage.
 - **Cache (optional but recommended)**: Use Redis for caching to improve performance.
-You can deploy Redis on CCE or use a managed cache service like [Distributed Cache Service](https://docs.otc.t-systems.com/distributed-cache-service/index.html) (we will use Redis on top of CCE in this example).
+You can deploy Redis on CCE or use a managed cache service like [Distributed Cache Service](https://docs.otc.t-systems.com/distributed-cache-service/index.html) (we will use Redis on top of CCE in this blueprint).

 ## Creating a Namespace